-The Company employs over 23,000 individuals, of whom approximately 74% are represented by labour unions.
+Approximately 76% of the Company's employees are represented by labour unions.
 Labour relations with the unions are governed by numerous collective bargaining agreements with different unions.
 Upon expiration of the collective bargaining agreements, the Company may not be able to negotiate collective agreements on satisfactory terms.
 There can be no assurance that the Company will not at any time, whether in connection with the renegotiation of a collective bargaining agreement or otherwise, experience strikes, other labour disruptions or any other type of conflict with unions or employees which could have a material adverse effect on the Company's business, operating results and financial condition.
 The homes that the Company operates are generally subject to legislation that prohibits both strikes and lock-outs, and requires compulsory arbitration to settle labour disputes.
 In jurisdictions where strikes and lockouts are permitted, certain essential services regulations apply which provide for the continuation of resident care and most services.